The team at ChangeAbility are experienced and skilled at helping people create positive change to their lives.

 Jeremy has worked as a manager, counsellor and facilitator for the agency over 20 years.
 He has also served as Chair on the Board for the National Network of Stopping Violence.
 When he’s not working at ChangeAbility, Jeremy also has a small private counselling practice and is currently training in Intensive Short Term Dynamic Psychotherapy (ISTDP).
-He also teaches mindfulness and meditation throughout New Zealand and has helped to set up Waiwaste, a local food rescue organisation.
+He also teaches mindfulness and meditation retreats throughout New Zealand and has helped to set up Waiwaste, a local food rescue organisation.

 Retired Chartered Accountant

 Post Grad Dip in Not for Profit Mgt

-Liat has worked with the agency for over ten years as part of the management team.
-She is the coordinator of Mates & Dates in Wairarapa and coordinates the Family Violence Interagency Response.
+Liat has worked with the agency since 2005 and is part of the management team.
+She is the coordinator of Mates & Dates in Wairarapa.

 Kay has worked with the agency for over 20 years.
 She plays a key role in supporting and engaging families to become safer and more respectful.
 Kay provides family violence community training and in-house supervision and also works with clients individually and in groups.